LoupVaillant/Monocypher/README.md

 Manual
 ------

+The manual can be found at https://monocypher.org/manual/, and in the `doc/` folder.

 The `doc/man/` folder contains the man pages.
 You can install them in your system by running `make install-doc`.

-There is a html version in `doc/html/`, that you can regenerate by executing the `doc/man2html.sh` script (this requires mandoc).
+Unless you cloned the git repository, there is a html version in `doc/html/`, that you can regenerate by executing the `doc/man2html.sh` script.
+This requires mandoc.

 Installation